Showing 23 items matching caledonia diggings

 Slide - Photograph, Queenstown Cemetery, Smiths Gully Road, St Andrews, c.2004

-... and subsequent gold rush to the Caledonia diggings led... in 1854 and subsequent gold rush to the Caledonia diggings led ...The discovery of gold in Smyth's Creek in 1854 and subsequent gold rush to the Caledonia diggings led to the establishment of Queenstown (present day St Andrews).
+... and subsequent gold rush to the Caledonia diggings led... and subsequent gold rush to the Caledonia diggings led ...The discovery of gold in Smyth's Creek in 1854 and subsequent gold rush to the Caledonia diggings led to the establishment of Queenstown (present day St Andrews).
 The first recorded burial was July 31st, 1861 and it was officially declared a Cemetery Reserve in 1866.
 Many graves are unmarked and unrecorded including many Chinese and other itinerant miners.
 The cemetery was closed for new burials in 1851.
 The last recorded burial was in 1981 in an existing family grave.35mm colour positive transparency Mount - white 7 dots (Technodia Italy)queenstown cemetery, smiths gully road, st andrews -

 Eltham District Historical Society Inc